-- (i) increasing demand from market participants for better data, trading solutions and connectivity, as well as competitive pressures to lower fees and to provide higher liquidity and reliable information; - (ii) technological developments such as the emergence of electronic trading platforms; - (iii) regulatory developments, for example, in Europe with the implementation of the MiFID/R II and EMIR frameworks; and

-(iv) data and technology solutions which have high synergies with the core business and provide an opportunity to increase a trading venue's non-transactional revenues.
+- (i) increasing demand from market participants for better data, trading solutions and connectivity, as well as competitive pressures to lower fees and to provide higher liquidity and reliable information; - (ii) technological developments such as the emergence of electronic trading platforms; - (iii) regulatory developments, for example, in Europe with the implementation of the MiFID/R II and EMIR frameworks; and - (iv) data and technology solutions which have high synergies with the core business and provide an opportunity to increase a trading venue's non-transactional revenues.

-3. International business strategy and Multinational Exchange Groups
+2.3.
+International business strategy and Multinational Exchange Groups

 The trends described above, combined with the changes in ownership structure, have resulted in some exchanges pursuing an international business strategy.
 Consequently, some exchanges have become part of Multinational Exchange Groups.
+Increased competition, revolutionary changes in information technology, and increased capital investments necessary to operate today's technology make scale more important than in the past.
+This has led to some exchanges becoming part of larger organisations, increasing the number of Exchange Groups and Multinational Exchange Groups.